Risk Management

 JX Advanced Metals Group Basic Policy Concerning Information Security

-Ensure the protection of information assets entrusted to us by our customers and business partners. - 3.Contribute to the expansion of our own business opportunities
+- 2.We will strive to ensure reliable protection of information assets entrusted to us by our customers and business partners.